clearcare/policies/source/sections/07-systems_access_policy.md

 ## 7.11 Paper Records

-Cloudticity does not use paper records for any sensitive information.
-Use of paper for recording and storing sensitive data is against Cloudticity policies.

-The only acceptable exception to this policy is the use of paper to store recovery keys for FileVault, BitLocker, or the equivalent.
-In this case, the paper must be secured in an external, locked facility such as a bank safe deposit box.
+Cloudticity uses paper records to store recovery keys for FileVault, BitLocker, or the equivalent.
+The paper must be secured in a fireproof and locked environment.
+Use of paper for recording and storing other sensitive data is against Cloudticity policies.

 ## 7.12 Password Management